 7 Magical Boutique Hotels in Cornwall You’ll Love

+If you’re searching for the best boutique hotels in Cornwall, you’ve come to the right place.
 The county of Cornwall is one of England’s most beautiful spaces.
 It has all you could ask for when planning a perfect little English escape.
 There are hundreds of quaint beaches dotting the peninsula, as well as picturesque villages, spas, towering cliffs, wild moorlands, and lovely boutique hotels in Cornwall to stay in.

 In other words, Cornwall is incredibly beautiful and makes for a perfect weekend getaway or vacation destination, no matter the season.
 And since the stunning landscape is perfectly set against the surrounding ocean, there are surfing and swimming opportunities to be had too.
 Though you might find the waters are quite chilly.